 It still needed quite a bit of blending though because I follow the two-finger rule for applying sunscreen (or if you want to be accurate, that’s a quarter of a teaspoon).

-The sunscreen felt light and almost water-like, but perhaps because I have quite sensitive skin, I also felt quite a bit of stinging when I put this on.
+The Luxe Organix Sunscreen felt light and almost water-like, but perhaps because I have quite sensitive skin, I also felt quite a bit of stinging when I put this on.

 I tried to observe whether it would go away after using it a couple of times but I’ve finished the bottle and the stinging was still there.